top of page

 We are strictly unable to accommodate non-participating partners and pets of students.

-A reasonable level of fitness is needed for fieldwork in this hilly landscape.
+A reasonable level of fitness is needed to explore this hilly landscape.

-We promise to refund 85% of your deposit if you cancel at least 3 months before the class begins.
-If we are obliged to cancel the class at the last minute because the tutor has to cancel (this has happened only once in the history of the school), we offer you three options: we reschedule the class with the same tutor at the same price within twelve months; you join another class and tutor at the same price within twelve months; or we return 85% of the fee you have paid.
+Refunds and Cancellations: We shall refund 85% of your deposit if you cancel at least 3 months before the class begins.
+If we are obliged to cancel a class at the last minute because the tutor cannot come, we offer you three options: We reschedule the class with the same tutor at the same price within 12 months; or you join another class and tutor at the same price within 12 months; or we return 85% of the fee you have paid.

 For availability & prices, please write to James de Candole